 *OSU does not consider the writing component of the ACT/SAT for admission criteria listed above.
 SAT-R scores indicated here represent tests taken on or after the National March 2016 test.

 15-Unit Core Curricular Requirements: 4 units of English (Grammar, Composition and Literature); 3 units of Mathematics (Algebra I, Geometry, Algebra II and above); 3 units of History and Citizenship Skills (Must include 1 unit of American history and 2 units from the subjects of history, Economics, Geography, Government, Civics and/or Non-Western Culture); 3 units lab science (Biology, Chemistry, Physical Sciences, Physics or any lab science certified by school district) and 2 units of other courses selected from any of the sections above or computer science or foreign language.

 Home study or Unaccredited High Schools: Graduates must satisfy the curricular requirements and have either a 1090 SAT or 24 ACT score.
 Grade-point average and class rank are not used to evaluate students who fall under either category.

-A transfer student is one who has earned a minimum of 7 semester hours of college-level credit after graduation from high school.
-If you have earned less than 7 hours, please refer to the admission requirements above.
+A transfer student is one who has attempted a minimum of 7 semester hours of college-level credit after graduation from high school.
+If you have attempted less than 7 hours, please refer to the admission requirements above.